meleakewubbie/r_insurance_disability_rates/README.md

-# Using R to map insurance and disability rates by county within the United States for adults between 19-35 in 2018.
+# Using R, I mapped insurance and disability rates by county within the United States for adults between 19-35 in 2018.

 1. I utilized R librarys such as tidyverse, sf, tmap, and tmaptools.